tommyku/blog3/content/blog/a-self-hosting-lifecycle.md

 Setting up the service locally feels pretty similar to running it on an actual server, minus the security and housekeeping side of it.
-You will encounter hiccups that hinders the deployment, and at that point you'd have a pretty good idea if the software package lives up to it's promise.
+You will encounter hiccups that hinders the deployment, and at that point you'd have a pretty good idea if the software package lives up to its promise.

 To me, many self-hosted services didn't make it past this point.
 For some that did please you and delivered what they promised, you're left with one simple question to answer (for now).